christiam/timing/README.md

 Environment variable settings are supported via the configuration file's `env` keyword.
 Its value must be a ';' separated set of `KEY=VALUE` pairs.

-please see [etc/timing.ini](etc/timing.ini) for an example configuration file.
+Please see [etc/timing.ini](etc/timing.ini) for an example configuration file.

 ## Dependencies
 * `/usr/bin/time`